 A wave of new companies have recently tried to replace the communication channel people love to hate: email.
 Slack pretends to be “an email killer”, Asana promises “teamwork without email” etc. But the promise of a world without email is a fantasy.

 To understand how powerful email is, let’s go back to the basics.
-Email is a protocol that was invented 45 years ago and that can be described as the communication layer of the Internet.
+Email is a protocol that was invented in the 1970s and that can be described as the communication layer of the Internet.
 Like Internet itself, a defining feature of email is its interoperability: two persons can use different systems and still exchange emails.
 If you send an email from Hotmail, someone using Gmail will be able to open it, read it, and reply to it.